 She has composed around one hundred works which have been played and broadcast all over the world; her music is published by Novello and by Peters Edition Ltd. She has been commissioned by the BBC, by festivals in UK and beyond, and by leading orchestras, ensembles and soloists.
 Many works are available on CD; a Naxos CD of her music for strings was issued in 2005.

-She has a particular affinity for vocal music and has composed seven operas: Dawnpath, (New Opera Company, London, 1977), The Story of Mary O’Neill, a radio opera, libretto Sally McInerney, (BBC, 1987), The Green Children, a children’s opera, libretto Kevin Crossley-Holland, (Kings Lynn Festival, 1990), Blood Wedding, libretto Deborah Levy (WPT, London 1992), The Wildman, libretto Crossley-Holland, (Aldeburgh Festival, 1995) Light Passing, libretto John Edmonds, (BBC/NCEM, York, 2004) and Dream Hunter, which premiered in October 2011 with a libretto by John Fuller.
+She has a particular affinity for vocal music and has composed seven operas: Dawnpath (New Opera Company, London, 1977), The Story of Mary O’Neill, a radio opera, with a libretto by Sally McInerney (BBC, 1987), The Green Children, a children’s opera, with a libretto by Kevin Crossley-Holland (Kings Lynn Festival, 1990), Blood Wedding, libretto by Deborah Levy (WPT, London 1992), The Wildman, libretto by Crossley-Holland (Aldeburgh Festival, 1995), Light Passing, with a libretto by John Edmonds (BBC/NCEM, York, 2004) and Dream Hunter, which premiered in October 2011 with a libretto by John Fuller.

-Recent premieres include works for voice, for chamber ensemble, including her 3rd String Quartet, and for amateur choir.
+Recent premieres include works for voice, for chamber ensemble, including her String Quartet 3, and for amateur choir.